-let us know if there is anything we can do to help.
-We look forward to
+Please let me know if there is anything I can do for you.

 Where to get Warnings and Alerts